valtech-sd/super-transformer/README.md

 If the incoming data does not have a value for the object, then the value is replaced with an empty string.

-The example column names in the above is:
+The example column names in the above are:
 ```
 "first_name, last_name, customer_city, hire_year"
 ```